 Fashion-wise, the looks varied, but always included classic Chanel details.
-The outfit below, worn by Cara Delevingne, is a nod to Chanel’s classic jacquard style with a touch of new age distressing.
+The pink outfit worn by Cara Delevingne in the video thumbnail is a nod to Chanel’s classic jacquard style with a touch of new age distressing.
 The color scheme for this show included a lot of bright pops of pink that stood out against the neutral background.

 Which fashion show theme is your favorite?

 I hope all enjoyed this post — those were my top 5 best fashion show themes of the 21st century!
 Although it was hard to choose, these themes stood out from the pack and will be remembered in the fashion world for years to come.